geotools/geotools/docs/developer/procedures/supported.rst

 Ask to be included in the next release
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Finally you can ask to be included in the next release
+1. Finally you can ask to be included in the next release.

+   * Create a JIRA issue describing the new feature.
+This issue will be used in the pull request and release announcement.

-2. Send an email to the list, indicating your module is ready
+   * Send an email to the list, indicating your module is ready and asking for review.

-3. Chances are there will be questions and the occasional code review
+2. Chances are there will be questions and code review.

+3. Create a pull-request moving your module from unsupported, and including it in the release:

+   * Move your plugin from `modules/unsupported` to `modules/plugin` or `modules/extension` as appropriate.

+   * Update :file:`release/pom.xml` with a dependency on your module, taking care to keep the list of dependencies alphabetical so it is easier to maintain.

+   * Update :file:`release/src/assembly/binaryDistDependencies.xml` to *include* your module in the :file:`libs` folder.

+   * Move your module documentation to the appropriate location in the library documentation.

+     A DataStore plugin for example is moved from `unsupported/<module>` to `library/data/<module>`.

+   The jira issue for this pull request will be used in the release announcement.

 4. Congratulations and welcome to GeoTools!